 The Anatomy of a Golf Ball: Decoding the Markings

-Every golf ball is like a tiny billboard covered in clues about its identity and an purpose.
+Every golf ball is like a tiny billboard covered in clues about its identity and purpose.
 Once you know what to look for, you can learn a lot from a quick glance.

 The Brand and Model Name